V4Fire/Client/src/components/form/b-form/README.md

   < b-button :type = 'submit'
 ```

-### Converting of data to submit
+### Data conversion for sending

-If a component associated with `bForm` provides the `formConverter` prop, it will be used by `bForm` to transform the
+If the component associated with `bForm` provides the `formConverter` prop, it will be used by `bForm` to convert the group value
-associated component's group value before submission.
+of the associated component before submitting.

 ```
 < b-form :dataProvider = 'User' | :method = 'add'